maubanel/UE5-Animations/walk-sprint/README.md

 ##### `Step 15.`\|`ITA`| :large_blue_diamond: :small_orange_diamond:

 OK, lets work on the slow walk.
-Open the **IdleWalkRun_BlendSpace** editor.
+Open the **BlendSpace_IdleWalkRun** editor.
 It is the second option on the left.
-We can see that it is at `75`.
+We can see that it is at ~ `40`.

 ![go to idle walk run blend space](images/SlowWalkSpeedBlendSpace.jpg)